Simla Convention: Frontier discussions

-Informal discussions took place throughout December, assisted by Charles Bell and Archibald Rose.
+Informal discussions took place throughout December 1913, assisted by Charles Bell and Archibald Rose.
 Chen admitted to Rose that the frontier question was 'exploded' upon him rather unexpectedly.
 But Rose replied that Chen had himself pushed it to the forefront.

 In the second informal meeting, Chen read out a statement, which started by arguing the Chinese position on the political status of Tibet.
 He maintained that China had been in effective occupation as far west as Giamda.
 The claim included the districts of Pomed, Zayul, Markham, Derge, Draya and Gyade, in addition to the 'generally' recognised claims to Kokonor, Batang and Litang.

 The Lonchen replied that Tibet had always been 'an independent country'.
 At one stage a Chinese princess had been given in marriage to a Tibetan ruler and that, at another, a boundary pillar had been erected at Marugong (Kokonor–Kansu border).
 Even though China had given some titles to the officials in the eastern regions, the taxation and administration of the region had always been in Tibetan hands.

 Chen claimed that there was a boundary pillar erected 300 li west of Batang in 1727, marking Chinese occupation.
 Lonchen demanded documentary proof that such a pillar had been erected.
 Chen was unable to produce any documentary proof other than second-hand reports.

 When his turn came, the Lonchen mentioned that three identical monoliths were erected a thousand years earlier in Lhasa, the Chinese capital and the frontier, recording a Chinese–Tibetan treaty.
 He produced copies of the inscription on the pillars and references to it in the 'History of Tibet' compiled by the 5th Dalai Lama.
 The Lonchen had a mountain of evidence containing taxation and administration records for all the regions up to Tachienlu (Kangding).
 The Chinese had nothing comparable to offer.

 In the face of the conflicting claims, both the sides agreed to prepare written statements embodying the complete evidence available on the frontier.
 These were presented on 12 January 1914, during the third session of the conference after it had moved to Delhi.
 China's extended claims were based on Zhao Erfeng's advances, which were quite recent (1906–1911).
 Chen justified them as 'effective occupation' recognised in international law.
 Lonchen ridiculed the claim, by listing the atrocities committed by Zhao and querying how the raids of such a person could be deemed lawful.

 In the course of these discussions, McMahon formed the idea of distinguishing between so-called 'Inner Tibet' and 'Outer Tibet'.
-The main motivation, according to scholar Parshotam Mehra, was the recognition that, while the Chinese had far-flung garrisons in the frontier territories, they had been unable to affect any material change in the Tibetan administration of the tribal states.
+The main motivation, according to scholar Parshotam Mehra, was the recognition that, while the Chinese had far-flung garrisons in the frontier territories, they had been unable to affect any material change in the Tibetan administration of the tribal states within them.
 So, some kind of shared presence in these territories would be necessary.
 These were to form the 'Inner Tibet'.
 The 'Outer Tibet' was to be Lhasa's dominion, with only Chinese suzerainty over it.